 What is a student bank account?

-A student bank account is a transaction account that has been specifically designed for students.
-These accounts tend to have certain benefits, such as discounts on banking products, and have little to no fees.
+A student bank account is a transaction account that has been specifically designed for students who are currently studying.

 How is a student bank account different than other bank accounts?